arXiv/arxiv-docs/help/moderation/appeals.md

 It is possible to appeal the classification of an announced article or the decision to decline a submission.
 In some cases, we may require that a paper be accepted for publication in a conventional journal before an appeal is considered.
 Note that some works that have been published or accepted by a journal may still be declined at arXiv’s discretion.

 If you disagree with a [moderation](/help/moderation) decision, you may appeal for your desired outcome.
+The appeals process allows moderators time to reconsider a submission, but repeated appeals with no additional information cannot be considered.

 Appeals should be sent through our [user support portal](https://arxiv.org/support/moderation_help).
 If you cannot access the portal you can contact The arXiv Content Management & User Support Team by email at moderation@arxiv.org.

-The appeals process allows moderators additional time to reconsider a submission, but repeated appeals with no additional information cannot be considered.

 - [What is a moderation appeal?](#what-is)
 - [What happens when I appeal?](#what-happens)